salt-die/batgrl/docs/index.rst

 **********************
-nurses_2 Documentation
+batgrl Documentation
 **********************

-Welcome to the nurses_2 docs. nurses_2 is a library for terminal graphics.
+Welcome to the batgrl docs. batgrl stands for badass terminal graphics library.
 It can render transparent images, animations, or videos.
 Perfect for simulation visualizations, games, or GUIs.